Add a Custom Module

 Then you need to configure the addons path as described in the next step.

-2. Configure the addons path (subdirectory only)
+2. Configure the custom addons path (subdirectory only)

 -